If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Whirlpool Cabrio Washer Troubleshooting Codes

-These are some of the Whirlpool Cabrio washer error codes you may see.
+Modern washers communicate through the display panel.
+Here are the common Whirlpool Cabrio washer error codes you might encounter.

 Error Code Meaning

-F7 or E1 May have shift actuator malfunction
+F7 or E1 Shift actuator malfunction or speed sensor issue.

-Po Pumping water out because the lid was left open.
+Po Pumping out.
+The lid was left open too long.

 HC Hot and cold hoses are reversed.